SamuelWorld20/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - Task 9: This script duplicates the last line of the file "iacta".
 - Task 10: This script deletes all the regular files with a .js extension that are present in the current directory and all its subfolders.
 - Task 11: This script counts the number of directories and sub-directories in the current directory.
-- Task 12: This script create a script that displays the 10 newest files in the current directory.
+- Task 12: This script displays the 10 newest files in the current directory.
+- Task 13: This script takes a list of words as input and prints only words that appear exactly once.